-Questions:

-• Students actively engage in discussion by listening actively, both responding to questions and asking questions in lessons to drive learning forwards.

-Books:

-- Students take pride in their work / books and take ownership of them. - Over time there is an improvement in students' skills in the subject.

-Feedback:

-- Written feedback is personalised.
-It relates to skill development in the subject. - There is clarity in the feedback on what the next steps are in a student's learning of the subject. - Evidence of self-assessment, peer-assessment and teacher assessment.
-(VF used for verbal feedback)

-Response to feedback:

-• Students take notice of teacher feedback to improve their work, evidenced by strategies such as DIRT, feed forward, redrafting work or students reflecting and commenting on teacher feedback.

-Literacy and Numeracy:

-- SPAG is a focus and work is marked for spellings, punctuation and grammar where appropriate. - Opportunities for developing numerical and literacy skills are taken where appropriate and are made explicit to the students. - Over time there is an improvement in students' literacy and numeracy skills and this can be seen in their work where appropriate.
+- Challenge for all: Students actively engage in discussion by listening actively, both responding to questions and asking questions in lessons to drive learning forwards. - Books: Students take pride in their work / books and take ownership of them.
+Over time there is an improvement in students' skills and application in the subject. - Feedback for Learning: Written feedback is personalised.
+It relates to skill development in the subject.
+There is clarity in the feedback on what the next steps are in a student's learning of the subject.
+Evidence of selfassessment, peer-assessment and teacher assessment.
+Students take notice of teacher feedback to improve their work, evidenced by strategies such as DIRT, feed forward, redrafting work or students reflecting and commenting on teacher feedback. - Literacy and Numeracy: SPAG is a focus and work is marked for spellings, punctuation and grammar where appropriate.
+Opportunities for developing numerical and literacy skills are taken where appropriate and are made explicit to the students.
+Over time there is an improvement in students' literacy and numeracy skills and this can be seen in their work where appropriate.
+There is a glossary in the back of student books. - Foster a love of learning & Stickability: Over time there is improvement in student's fluency in the subject because of their engagement with independent learning outside the classroom.

-Independent Learning:

-• Over time there in improvement in student's skill development in the subject as a result of their engagement with independent learning outside the classroom.